-A huge part of marketing is knowing which campaigns are most effective—not only does this inform you where you should focus your resources to acquire new customers, but also this allows you to reasonably plan and project future growth.
+A huge responsibility for marketing teams is knowing which campaigns are most effective—not only does this clarity inform you where you should focus your resources to acquire new customers, but it also allows you to reasonably plan and project future growth.

-For the better half of the 1900’s, marketing and advertising lacked the measurability that allowed campaign managers to effectively determine ROI and spawned this much-repeated quote:
+For the better half of the 1900s, marketing and advertising lacked the measurability that allowed campaign managers to effectively determine ROI and spawned this much-repeated quote:

-Fortunately, digital marketing today is more data-driven approach.
+Fortunately, digital marketing today provides a more data-driven approach.
 We no longer need to "spray and pray," (or spray all types of content across all types of channels and pray that some of it performs.)
 Many tools out there have impression and conversion costs baked in, making it easy to determine ROI on various campaigns.
-And the tech community as a whole has been more rigorous about using data to drive growth.
+And the tech community has ignited an irreversible trend of using data rigorously to drive growth.

 But when you're running multiple campaigns in today's multi-device world, it can be tricky to measure ROI for each.
 How much influence did the Twitter ad impression make in this sign up?
 How about the branded Adwords campaign?
 If most of your conversions come from paid search, should you still continue to invest in paid social?